mjhea0/sublime-setup-for-python/readme.md

 ## Themes

 ST3 also gives you the option to change the overall theme and color schemes to better suit your personality.
-Or, if you're not artistically inclined, you can download one of the various custom [themes](https://sublime.wbond.net/browse/labels/theme) designed by the Sublime community.
+Or, if you're not artistically inclined, you can download one of the various custom [themes](https://sublime.wbond.net/browse/labels/theme) designed by the Sublime community through Package Control.

+The ever popular [Soda Dark Theme](https://sublime.wbond.net/packages/Theme%20-%20Soda) is my personal favorite.

 ## Packages